CCI-Tools/cate-desktop/README.md

             command: "/home/bibo/apps/miniconda3/envs/cate/bin/cate-webapi",
             ...

-while on Windows, the value may look like (note the double backslashes!)
+while on Windows the value may be similar to (note the double backslashes!)

     module.exports = {
         webAPIConfig: {